Third-party and independent candidates for the 2016 United States presidential election: Party for Socialism and Liberation

 La Riva was on the ballot in numerous states under this banner and as an independent.

 Liberty Union Party (Vermont)

 La Riva won the primary in Vermont and thus was awarded the ballot line there.

 La Riva participated in the Free and Equal presidential debate.

 Peace and Freedom Party

+Peace and Freedom Party primary

 La Riva won the primary in California and thus was awarded the ballot line at the state convention.
 Jill Stein, who was on the Green party primary ballot was removed from the PF one.